niplav/site/grand.md

 > This contrasts to the fear/hope that change may go in \*any\* direction

 I assume the asterisks are supposed to make "any" italic.

+#### 8.3.1 Material metabolism

+##### Other environments

+> [The fit with demandite, ]

+Maybe explain what demandite is, Wikipedia doesn't contain that word.

+### 8.6

+> far more habitable than any planetary body could be expected __tot be__.

+Typo, emphasis mine.

+#### 8.6.1

+> Hence settling space for land is not a radical improvement over Earth.
+__In terms of raw mass__
+Practical habitat design is somewhat outside the topic of this book.

+Stray sentence fragment.
+Also I can't believe *anything* is outside the topic of this book.

+> while at 90 atm pressure on Venus is challenging³⁹

+Missing period at the end of the sentence.